lestreyd/atlima-go-backend/README.md

 - Sport and SportAdministrator builders;
 - Interface for each object in system;
 - User and Weapon builders;
-- TargetSet and TargetType Builders
+- TargetSet and TargetType Builders;
-- Complain Builder
+- Complain Builder;
-- PromoCode Builder
+- PromoCode Builder;
-- Squad builder
+- Squad builder;
-- Team builder
+- Team builder;
-- SlotResult builder
+- SlotResult builder;
+- Offer and User Agreement interfaces and builders;
+- Notification and Notification Template objects.

 Current version not tested, repo executed only storage function.